maruhanpark/mybook/_pages/JDS_XM.md

 ### View customer journey widget on an Agent desktop

 1. Login as an Agent into Agent Desktop.
-Ensure the desktop layout of Agent Team has JDS Widget configured in previous steps
+Ensure the desktop layout of Agent's Team has JDS Widget configured in previous steps

 2. On Accepting an incoming request CJDS Widget will appear in the desktop.